cosmic-knowledge/docs/docs/terminology.md

 ## Concepts

 A _concept_ in quazipanacea matches its colloquial definition.
-Each concept has different _kinds_, and plugins can be made to create a new concept.
+There are several concepts:

 ### pod